 La Chapelle-d'Armentieres is a village 1.5 kilometres to the west of Armentieres, a large town in the north of France.
 From the Mairie in La Chapelle-d'Armentieres turn left onto the main road.
 The Old Military Cemetery will be found 500 metres along on the left.

-Wheelchair access with some difficulty.
-For further information regarding wheelchair access, please contact our Enquiries Section on 01628 507200.
+The location or design of this site makes wheelchair access difficult.
+For further information regarding wheelchair access, please contact firstname.lastname@example.org or call 01628 507200.